Synthetic alerting overview

-Synthetic Monitoring allows you to integrate with many third-party systems such as email for problem notification.
-From the Dynatrace menu, go to Settings > Integrations > Problem notifications > Set up notifications to set these up.
+Synthetic Monitoring allows you to integrate with many third-party systems such as email for problem notifications.
+From the Dynatrace menu, go to Settings > Integrations > Problem notifications > Add notification to set up an integration.

 Problem notifications are automatically pushed to the Synthetic dashboard and Dynatrace mobile app, even if you haven't set up other integrations.

-Each integration involves setting up a template for communication, specifying recipients, URLs, credentials, etc. You can choose from several fields to customize these.
-You can set up your own integration using web hooks.
+Each integration involves setting up a template for communication, specifying recipients, URLs, credentials, and other fields.
+You can choose from several fields to customize these templates.
+You can also set up your own integration using web hooks.